mideind/GreynirEngine/README.rst

 Overview
 ********

-**Reynir** parses sentences of Icelandic text into **parse trees**.
+**Reynir** is a Python 3.x package for **parsing Icelandic text into sentence trees**.
-A parse tree recursively describes the grammatical structure of the sentence, including its noun phrases, verb phrases, prepositional phrases, etc.
+The trees can then be used to extract information from the text, for instance about people, titles, entities, facts, actions and opinions.

-The individual tokens (words and punctuation) of the sentence correspond to leaves in the parse tree.
+Along the way, Reynir tokenizes the text, finds **lemmas** and assigns **part-of-speech (POS) tags** to every word.

-By examining and processing the parse tree, information and meaning can be extracted from the sentence.
+Full documentation for Reynir is `available here <https://greynir.is/doc/>`_.

 *******
 Example